First Generation Program

-The First Generation Program at Sierra Nevada College successfully supports and nurtures exceptional students who are the first generation in their families to attend college.
+The First Generation Program at Sierra Nevada University successfully supports and nurtures exceptional students who are the first generation in their families to attend college.
 First generation students often thrive within a college with a dedicated commitment to working one-on-one with each family.
 We reach out to each student from the beginning of the admissions process, through advising each semester for classes, and with career planning in preparation for graduation.
 Through personalized advising and club activities, new First Generation students are welcomed into a community who leads them into a successful college career beginning with their first semester.

 What we offer First Generation Students:

 - An average class size of 15 students

 - Personalized advising—one common advisor for incoming First Generation students

 - Free student tutoring and writing lab support for assignments in every class

 - A club dedicated to First Generation students and advocates

 - Mentoring offered by other First Generation students